kapi2289/InertiaCore/README.md

 ### Shared data

-You can add some shared data to your views using for example middlewares.
+You can add some shared data to your views using for example middlewares:

 ```csharp
 using InertiaCore;